braintrustdata/braintrust-proxy/README.md

   -H "Authorization: Bearer $OPENAI_API_KEY" # Can use Braintrust, Anthropic, etc. keys here too
 ```

-## Docs
+## Deploying

 You can find the full documentation for using the proxy [here](https://www.braintrustdata.com/docs/guides/proxy).
-The proxy is hosted for you, with end-to-end encryption, at `https://proxy.braintrustapi.com/v1`.
+The proxy is hosted for you, with end-to-end encryption, at `https://braintrustproxy.com/v1`.
 However, you
 can also deploy it yourself and customize its behavior.

 To see docs for how to deploy on various platforms, see the READMEs in the corresponding folders: